openframeworks/ofSite/_documentation/utils/ofThread.markdown

 _inlined_description: _

 Start the thread with options.

-***note:***
+Parameters:
+mutexBlocks Set blocking to true if you want the mutex to
+       block when lock() is called.
-	Subclasses can directly access the mutex and employ thier own locking strategy.
+\note Subclasses can directly access the mutex and employ thier
+      own locking strategy.